Officials: Fire at Coptic church in Cairo kills 41, hurts 14

 CAIRO (AP) — A fire ripped through a church in the Egyptian capital of Cairo on Sunday sending huge amounts of thick black smoke into the air as congregants worshipped, killing at least 41 and injuring 14, the Coptic Church said.

-The cause of the blaze in the Abu Sefein church in the working-class neighborhood of Imbaba was not immediately known.
+The cause of the fire in the Abu Sefein church in the working-class neighborhood of Imbaba was not immediately known.
 An initial investigation pointed to an electrical short-circuit, according to a police statement.

 The country’s health minister blamed the smoke and a stampede as people attempted to flee the fire for causing the fatalities.
 It was one of the worst fire tragedies in Egypt in recent years.

 Footage circulated online showed burned furniture, including wooden tables and chairs.
-Firefighters were seen putting out the blaze while others carried victims to ambulances.
+Firefighters were seen putting out the fire while others carried victims to ambulances.

 The Coptic Church cited health officials in reporting the casualty toll.
 It said the fire broke out while a service was underway.